If two or more drivers contributed to a car accident through their negligent actions, then they are both responsible for paying.

-With more than 20 years of experience and thousands of successful cases to his credit, accident lawyer Christopher Hoffmann focuses his practice exclusively on handling injury claims arising out of car accidents in St. Louis, Missouri.
+With 25 years of experience and thousands of successful cases to his credit, accident lawyer Christopher Hoffmann focuses his practice exclusively on handling injury claims arising out of car accidents in St. Louis, Missouri.

 Call our 24-hour call center day or night, even on the weekends, at (314) 361-4242 or fill out our online contact form.